rfordatascience/tidytuesday/data/2021/2021-08-24/readme.md

 [article](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81)
 on writing *good* alt text for plots/graphs.

-> Here’s a simple formula for writing alt text for data visualization:
+> Here's a simple formula for writing alt text for data visualization:
-> ### Chart type It’s helpful for people with partial sight to know what
+> ### Chart type It's helpful for people with partial sight to know what
 > chart type it is and gives context for understanding the rest of the
 > visual.
 Example: Line graph ### Type of data What data is included in
 > the chart?
 The x and y axis labels may help you figure this out.
 > Example: number of bananas sold per day in the last year ### Reason
-> for including the chart Think about why you’re including this visual.
+> for including the chart Think about why you're including this visual.
-> What does it show that’s meaningful.
+> What does it show that's meaningful.
 There should be a point to every
 > visual and you should tell people what to look for.
 Example: the
-> winter months have more banana sales ### Link to data or source Don’t
+> winter months have more banana sales ### Link to data or source Don't
 > include this in your alt text, but it should be included somewhere in
 > the surrounding text.
 People should be able to click on a link to view
 > the source data or dig further into the visual.
 This provides